corinnt/dripseq-peaks/README.md

 The Conda environment `rloops-x64` allows an M1 Mac to use the packages intended for an x86-64 architecture.
 Once activated, it allows access to the packages `bowtie2`, `macs2`, and `deepTools`.

-The JAR files for Trimmomatic and samtools and executables for bedtools and picard should be added to the `tools/` directory (not committed).
+The JAR files for Trimmomatic and samtools as well as the executables for bedtools and picard should be added to the `tools/` directory (not committed).